veugene/data_tools/README.md

 ```python
 buffered_write(data)
 ```
 Writes `data` to the target array, first passing the data through the buffer.
-With any call of this function, `data` can have any number of elements.
+Can be called on `data` with any number of elements.

 ### Bcolz buffered array writer ###